gorilla-devs/ferium/README.md

 Run `pacstall -I ferium-bin` to install.

+### Nix Packages

+Available [here](https://search.nixos.org/packages?channel=unstable&show=ferium&query=ferium) in the unstable channel.

 ### Cargo Install (Cross Platform)

-If you have the Rust toolchain installed, you can compile and install Ferium from source by running `cargo install ferium`.
+If you have the Rust toolchain installed, you can compile and install ferium from source by running `cargo install ferium`.

-Remember to use an add-on like [cargo-update](https://crates.io/crates/cargo-update) to keep Ferium updated to the latest version!
+Remember to use an add-on like [cargo-update](https://crates.io/crates/cargo-update) to keep ferium updated to the latest version!

 ### GitHub Releases (Manual - Cross Platform)